PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Determine whether its runner already propagates complete ordered results and whether any child can prune without a positive counter before adding mutation evidence.
 Commit and push only; do not create or update a pull request.

+## Pre-terminal channel-slice/pad-Mul evidence characterization checkpoint

+The channel-slice/pad-Mul orchestration has two ordered child results.
+Empty ModelIR probing confirms three fixed channel-slice counters followed by one fixed pad-Mul counter.
+Source and behavioral owner coverage confirm that all four underlying rewrites prune only after a positive counter, so no net tensor count is needed.

+Strict expected-failure coverage requires the orchestration runner and lowerer delegate to return the ordered pair, validates an exact four-key summary, and requires only the direct terminal invocation to stage `channel_slice_pad_mul_results` and `_pre_terminal_channel_slice_pad_mul_stats`.
+The terminal-slice callback, shared pass-state scope, Session LayoutState, diagnostics, and pass order remain unchanged.

+At implementation, add the pure fixed-schema summary, propagate the raw pair through the runner and delegate, and replace only the direct expression with two assignments.
+Update the pre-add and pre-terminal affine boundary contracts.
+Validate malformed length, result order, the complete channel-slice and pad owners, terminal-slice recovery, core, pass-efficiency, architecture, and TensorFlow-import blocking sequentially.
+Commit and push only; do not create or update a pull request.